ttu/json-flatfile-datastore/README.md

 var result = await store.ReplaceItemAsync("myUser", new User { Id = 2, Name = "James" });
 ```

 `ReplaceSingleItem` and `ReplaceSingleItem` have an upsert option.
-If the item to replace doesn't exists in the data store, new item will be inserted.
+If the item to replace doesn't exists in the data store, a new item will be inserted.

 ```csharp
 // Value type
 var result = await store.ReplaceItemAsync("counter", 4, true);